TuoooLiu666/tuoooliu666.github.io/_projects/4_project.md

 - <a href="https://lts-monthly-expense-tracker.streamlit.app/">Expense Tracker</a>:
-  - Learnt basics and layout of *Streamlit* app
-  - Built a *Python* web application built using Streamlit
+  - A *Python* web application built using Streamlit
-  - Connected to and stored customer data in *NoSQL* database from deta
+  - Connected to and stored customer data in *NoSQL* database from deta (deta has been shut down, this app needs alternative database)
   - Visualized personal expense with an interactive Sankey chart using *Plotly*

 - <a href="https://github.com/TuoooLiu666/Exploring-neighborhoods-Chinese-restaurants-in-Toronto">Exploring neighborhoods & Chinese Restaurants in Toronto</a>: